 - Oxygen as the etheric life-bearer

-Schema FMC00.154 captures a lecture where Rudolf Steiner describes the alchemical terms as inner processes, and a terminology representative of a different age (illustrated with the figures of J. Boehme, Bacon, G. Bruno).
+Schema FMC00.154 provides a tabular summary from a lecture where Rudolf Steiner describes the alchemical terms as inner processes, and as a terminology representative of a different age (illustrated with the figures of J. Boehme, Bacon, G. Bruno).

 Lecture coverage and references